 Courtney Niemann, MS

-Courtney oversees the development and implementation of the Hands of Hope mentoring program, which matches mothers in recovery with first time mothers in addiction treatment and/or recovery.
+Courtney oversees the development and implementation of the Hands of Hope mentoring program, which matches mothers in recovery with new mothers in addiction treatment and/or recovery.
 She ensures mentoring program quality and performance related to recruiting, screening, matching, supporting, monitoring, and closing relationships with mentors.
 Courtney communicates with each mentor and mentee throughout the entire match process.